Fiscal callback

 Your Fire API key.
 Generate one from the dashboard at Settings → API Keys → Developer keys, with scope

-webhooks:fiscal and a vendor binding for the account whose orders this key may update.Optional
+webhooks:fiscal and a vendor binding for the account whose orders this key may update.string

 Bearer <token>.
 Not currently required for this endpoint, but reserved for future provider-issued tokens.Request body